souro1212/Check-JIRA-in-PR/README.md

 # Check JIRA ticket ID
 This GitHub action checks if a valid JIRA ticket ID exists in the commit message of a pull request.
-It uses [Atlassian JIRA APIs](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro) to authenticate and search for the JIRA ticket ID in the pull request title.
+It uses [Atlassian JIRA APIs](https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro) and [atlassian/gajira-login](https://github.com/atlassian/gajira-login) to authenticate and search for the JIRA ticket ID in the pull request title.

 ## Usage
 To use this action, add the following code to your GitHub repository under `.github/workflows/check-jira-ticket-id.yml`: